 since more come through alive when men consider each other,

 and there is no glory when they give way, nor warcraft either.
 (5.529-532)

-This quotation follows nicely off the previous one, and illustrates a similar point.
-Even though the Iliad shows us, time and again, and in great detail, the negative side of pride, it also shows us some of the positives.
+This quotation follows the previous one nicely, illustrating a similar point.
+Even though the Iliad shows us – time and again, and in great detail – the negative side of pride, it also shows us some of the positives.
 One advantage of pride is that it can make people perform good actions out of fear of losing respect.
 In this case, Agamemnon thinks that if his men keep pride in mind, they will get through the battle more safely.
-Can you think of any other instances – in the Iliad, elsewhere in literature, or in real life, where pride has this positive effect?
+Can you think of any other instances – in the Iliad, elsewhere in literature, or in real life – where pride has this positive effect?